nguyenkhiem7789/DotLoadingIndicator/README.md

 ## How to use?

-In storyboard, you need create a CircularProgressView
+In storyboard, you need create a DotLoadingView

 <img src="https://user-images.githubusercontent.com/18132015/81379459-5bef7200-9133-11ea-84a9-14489301d54a.png"/>

 And in swift code, you cant set value for circle progress: